 Evolution of Muscle Cars

-The term “muscle car” is often associated with the high-performance vehicles of the 1960s and 1970s.
+The term “” is often associated with the high-performance vehicles of the 1960s and 1970s.
 However, the evolution of these cars began much earlier.
 In the early days of American automotive history, manufacturers like Ford and Chevrolet were already experimenting with powerful engines.
 The first muscle cars were essentially high-performance versions of existing models, designed to compete in drag racing and other forms of motorsport.
 These early muscle cars were often modified with larger engines, improved suspension, and other performance-enhancing features.

 Iconic Models